hend-a-ghafour/Analyzing_Marketing_Campaigns/Report.md

 - ***dow:*** service Days starting from Monday till Sunday, t measure the most frequent days.
 - ***ad_repeated:*** to check whether the user saw the ad multiple times or once.
 ### $\color{#454775}{7.}$ ***Mapping Values:***
 Due to the way pandas stores data, in a large dataset, it can be computationally inefficient to store columns of strings.
-In such cases, it can speed things up to instead store these values as numbers.
+In such cases, it can speed things up to instead store these values as numbers. <br>
-##### ***converted will be as follows:***
+***converted will be as follows:***
 - _True = 1_
 - _False = 0_